Close Menu

 Florida Wrongful Death FAQs

-Wrongful death cases can involve a range of unique facts and circumstances, but generally focus on a few important legal concepts and the need to prove fault and liability.
-In order to prevail, the following general elements must be proven:
+Wrongful death cases can involve a range of unique facts and circumstances, but they generally focus on a few important legal concepts and the need to prove fault and liability.
+To prevail, parties must prove these general elements:

-• A legal duty existed – A wrongful death lawsuit will only have merit if there was sometype of legal duty between the defendant and the decedent.
+• A legal duty existed – A wrongful death lawsuit will only have merit if there was some legal duty between the defendant and the decedent.
 This means the defendant owed the victim a “duty of care” to take reasonable steps that would prevent them from suffering harm.
-This “duty of care” can exist in many ways depending on the circumstances.
-For example, doctors have a duty to treat patients in accordance to accepted standards and guidelines.
+This “duty of care” can exist in many ways, depending on the circumstances.
+For example, doctors have a duty to treat patients in accordance with accepted standards and guidelines.
 Additionally, motorists have a duty to take reasonable steps in safely operating their vehicles.

 • Damages – Wrongful death lawsuits are ultimately intended to help surviving family members secure justice for their losses, as well as a financial recovery of their damages.
-Because losing a loved one can cause many profound emotional and financial losses, wrongful death cases typically allow for the recovery of economic and non-economic damages, such as medical expenses incurred prior to death, funeral expenses, lost financial support, loss of emotional support or consortium, and other financial or emotional injuries.
-The damages a family can recover is specifically explained in the Florida Statutes, and they can be very difficult to determine given the intricacies and fact patterns of each particular case.
+Because losing a loved one can cause many profound emotional and financial losses, wrongful death cases typically allow for the recovery of economic and non-economic damages, such as medical expenses incurred before death, funeral expenses, lost financial support, loss of emotional support or consortium, and other financial or emotional injuries.
+The Florida Statutes specifically explain the damages a family can recover, and they can be very difficult to determine given the intricacies and fact patterns of each particular case.
 If you think you might have a case, it is important to contact an experienced lawyer so that we can explain to you all your rights and what you may be entitled to recover as damages.

 Because criminal and civil actions arising from incidents involving death are separate and distinct matters, the outcome of one does not always indicate the outcome of the other.
 Even if no criminal charges are filed or if defendants are found not guilty in criminal court, they may still be held civilly liable in a wrongful death suit.
 For example, in the case of O.J.
 Simpson, he was found not guilty in his criminal case, but he was held liable in the wrongful death lawsuit brought by the families in civil court.